Check out our News page for the 5th annual VisionBowl

-First Annual Dog Jog for Sight a Success!
+and the 2nd Annual Dog Jog for Sight registrations!

 Did you know that Americans fear vision loss more than they fear

 cancer, HIV/AIDS, stroke, heart disease, diabetes and other serious health problems?

 We are terrified of an issue that we often know very little about.

 The only way to face this fear is to become informed about the realities of vision loss.
 Fayette County Association for the Blind knows that while developing vision loss may be very difficult to face, it doesn’t have to mean that you can’t continue to lead a full, independent life.
 We provide support, activity groups, programs, and services for people with vision impairment.
 Many of our clients are older individuals that have been diagnosed with age-related macular degeneration, (AMD).
 An eye disease that affects the macula, a part of the retina.
 AMD is a common eye condition among people age 50 and older.
 It is a leading cause of vision loss in older adults.
 Other types of vision loss are due to Diabetic Retinopathy, Glaucoma, Cataracts, Nystagmus, Retinitis Pigmentosa, and Neurological Vision Loss.
 If you know someone who needs help with AMD or any other vision problem, call us at 724-437-2791.

 Fayette Blind Association is a private 501c3 non profit organization that relies on private donations as our main source of funding.
 Please donate using the PayPal link above!
 THANK YOU!

 We will not sell, share or trade our donors' names or personal information with any other entity, nor send mailings to our donors on behalf of other organizations.

 This policy applies to all information received by Fayette County Association for the Blind, both online and offline, on any Platform ("Platform", includes the Fayette Blind Association website and mobile applications), as well as any electronic, written, or oral communications.